dmarmor/epichrome/README.md

 ## New in version 2.3.3

-- Brave-based apps will now always prompt to update if their version of Epichrome is not installed, even on first run and even if they're set to skip the new version (<a href="https://github.com/dmarmor/epichrome/issues/248" target="_blank">issue #248</a>).
+- Brave-based apps will now always prompt to update if their version of Epichrome is not installed, even on first run and even if they're set to skip the new version ([issue #248](https://github.com/dmarmor/epichrome/issues/248)).

 - The built-in engine has been updated to Brave 1.10.90.